Chibu00/Nios4_Mailchimp/README.md

 4. In "PHP_file" folder you can find all the required PHP files.
 You have to create a copy of each file and save them on your server.

 5. In "Script" folder you can find all the necessary scripts you need to create in Nios4.
 In total, there are 6 scripts necessary for adding a user, creating a tag and their respective removals.
+You need to copy the code of each script and paste it to your own.

 6. Creation of the script for adding a user on Mailchimp:
 	- add a script on 'card action' inside the table where the emails are located.
 Pay attention to insert the right parameters in the appropriate lines indicates with two stars (* _your data_ *).
 Check the value of the variables on Options->Fields.